BIGJRA/BIGJRA.github.io/rejuv.md

 | Remoraid     | 4        |                 |     |
 | Alomomola    | 1        |                 |     |

-There’s nothing to do in Akuwa Town yet, as all the people are still gone.
+There's nothing to do in Akuwa Town yet, as all the people are still gone.
 Surf east, as you do, pick up hidden *Blast Powder, Poke Ball, Health Wing* on the islands.
 First, surf east to Route 11.